yahiahanafi/The-Smart-Assistive-Stick/README.md

 	3. GPS Module – Tracks real-time location.

 Smart Assistive Stick detects obstacles and hazards, providing timely feedback.
 It works effectively in various environments and uses GPS for real-time location tracking, which is accessible via a web-based platform, enhancing mobility and safety for visually impaired individuals.

+Contains Headr for each Sensor and HTMl for Website